 Do you ever think about the big questions of life?
-I don’t mean in church, or some place where you are supposed to give the “right” answers.
+I don’t mean in a pub, or church or some place where you are supposed to give the “right” answers.
 I mean when you’re all alone, in the middle of the night, in the privacy of your soul.
 Do you ever wonder, “Is God really true?”

-There are many people in our day who say that faith doesn’t make any sense at all.
+There are many people in our day who say that faith in God doesn’t make any sense at all.
 Daniel C. Dennett wrote a book called, “Breaking the Spell.”
 He claims that religious faith has been protected by the idea that it is sacred, and it has never been subjected to the kind of critical thinking that reveals it to be nonsensical.
-He, Sam Harris, Christopher Hawkins, Richard Dawkins and others believe religious faith is misleading people to believe in rubbish.
+So he asks “should religion be subject to scientific analysis” and answers with an emphatic “yes”.
+Dennett, Sam Harris, Christopher Hawkins, Richard Dawkins and many others believe religious faith is leading people to believe in rubbish.

 But it’s not just people writing books who struggle with these questions.
 Usually at some points or others, people who want to believe, also find it a struggle.

 Unanswered Prayer Feeds Doubt